objektwerks/slick/README.md

 Warning
 -------
->Slick 3 is still a WIP.
-Switch back to Scala 2.13.12 and Slick 3.4.1 is you need working Slick code. :)
+>Slick support for Scala 3 is still a **WIP**.
+Switch back to Scala 2.13.12 and Slick 3.4.1 if you require working Slick code. :)

 Test
 ----